rtmigo/pickledir_py/README.md

 File-based key-value storage.

-Key and values are serialized
+Keys and values are serialized with [pickle](https://docs.python.org/3/library/pickle.html).
-with [pickle](https://docs.python.org/3/library/pickle.html).
 Data is kept in files in the specified directory.